Michael Parkinson: Honours and awards

-In 1999, he received an honorary doctorate from the University of Lincoln and he also received an honour from the University of Huddersfield in 2008.
-He was invested as a Commander of the Order of the British Empire (CBE) by Prince Charles in November 2000 for services to broadcasting, having been honoured in the 2000 Birthday Honours.
+In 1999, he received an honorary doctorate from the University of Lincoln and he also received an honorary D.Litt. from the University of Huddersfield in 2008.
+He was invested as a Commander of the Order of the British Empire (CBE) by Prince Charles in November 2000 for services to broadcasting, awarded in the 2000 Birthday Honours.
 Parkinson was made a Knight Bachelor in the 2008 New Year's Honours List; he remarked that he was "not the type to get a knighthood" coming as he did "from Barnsley.
 They give it to anyone nowadays."

 Parkinson was ranked eighth in a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted for by industry professionals.
 In April 2006, Parkinson was awarded honorary patronage of the University Philosophical Society of Trinity College Dublin.
 He was voted number 20 in ITV's "TV's 50 Greatest Stars".
-On 4 June 2008 he was knighted by the Queen at Buckingham Palace.
+On 4 June 2008 he was knighted by Queen Elizabeth II at Buckingham Palace.

-On 11 November 2008, he became the first Chancellor of Nottingham Trent University; the role includes representing the university and conferring degrees at graduation ceremonies.
+On 11 November 2008, he became the first Chancellor of Nottingham Trent University; the role included representing the university and conferring degrees at graduation ceremonies.
 Upon receiving the honour he said, "I am honoured to be offered the chancellorship at Nottingham Trent University.
 In television I have always worked with young, ambitious people and I am keen to be involved in this university which helps to realise the aspirations of the young.
 It will also give me an opportunity to see what I missed!".
-Parkinson has served as president of the Sports Journalists' Association of Great Britain since 2005, the largest national organisation of sports journalists in the world.
+Parkinson had served as president of the Sports Journalists' Association of Great Britain since 2005, the largest national organisation of sports journalists in the world.

-In 2014 he agreed to become patron of the Reg Bartley Cricket Club in Sydney, Australia.